 8. Serve the Southern-style collard greens hot with the cooked bacon as a garnish.

-See also What to cook with perogies
+See also How to cook beef loin sirloin steak

 Enjoy your homemade Southern-style collard greens with cornbread and your favorite meat for a hearty and flavorful meal!